 New Sporting Event for g14clubs

 The g14clubs management committee is pleased to announce the introduction of a Young Champions competition for 2016.
 Member clubs may nominate a maximum of two sides to compete in the series.
 Players must be drawn from within a fifty kilometer radius of the Member club headquarters and must be between the ages of fifteen and eighteen years old on the day competition commences.
 The competition will be held over a three month period with the four leading teams contesting televised semifinals and final games at g14club headquarters.
+There will be sports trophies handed out to the runners up of each section and the cup goes to the champions.
 For promotional purposes each club must also provide each team with printed marquees at every event.

 Nominations will be opening shortly via the website and member clubs are urged to begin recruiting in anticipation of team selections and training.
 Clubs must submit the design for club printed marquees for approval prior to order.
 It is envisaged that the Young Champions competition will serve to identify and promote talented junior players in addition to providing member clubs with a pool of experienced young players. g14clubs is committed to ongoing promotion of team sport.